Lemon law: Australia

 Australian car purchases are protected under Australian Consumer Law (ACL).
-A recent clarification to the ACL has formed a subsequent Lemon Law that entitles consumers to a refund or replacement for when "it has multiple minor problems that, when taken as a whole, would have stopped someone from buying it if they’d known about them".
-Consumers are entitled to a refund or replacement when a car has a major failure, as defined by the ACL, but manufactures commonly just pass them off as minor problems to avoid having to replace the car or refund the consumer as minor problems only require repair within a reasonable amount of time.
+A recent clarification to the ACL has formed a subsequent lemon law that entitles consumers to a refund or replacement for when "it has multiple minor problems that, when taken as a whole, would have stopped someone from buying it if they’d known about them".
+Consumers are entitled to a refund or replacement when a car has a major failure, as defined by the ACL, but manufactures commonly pass them off as minor problems to avoid having to replace the car or refund the consumer as minor problems only require repair within a reasonable amount of time.

 Consumers have been known to take creative measures to try to convince vehicle manufacturers to buy back defective vehicles.
 The Queensland Parliament conducted an inquiry on the need for a consumer lemon law for new motor vehicles.
 A report of the findings of the inquiry was published in November 2015.